enviodev/docs/docs/schema.md

-# Schema Definition
+# Schema File

-The `schema.graphql` file contains the definitions of all user-defined entities.
+The `schema.graphql` file contains the definitions of all user-defined entities, which specify the shape of data to be populated from smart contract events.
 These entity types are then created/modified within the handler files.

-Example schema definition for Gravatar scenario:
+Example `schema.graphql` for Gravatar scenario:

 ```graphql
 type Gravatar @entity {